ton-community/ton-docs/docs/develop/smart-contracts/compile/README.md

 This packages adds `ton-compiler` binary to a project.

 FunC compilation is a multi-stage process.
-One is compiling Func to Fift code that is then compiled to a binary representation.
+One is compiling FunC to Fift code that is then compiled to a binary representation.
 Fift compiler already has Asm.fif bundled.

 FunC stdlib is bundled but could be disabled at runtime.